 - The amount you pay for any prescription medications that aren’t covered by your plan

 - Any pharmacy dispensing fee that your drugstore may charge

-- Any amount paid by an Employer Group Health Plan, Auto Insurance, Workers’ Compensation, Liability Insurance, a Medigap plan, the Federal Employees Health Benefit Program, Veterans Administration, Tricare, and by Medicaid.
+- Any amount paid by an Employer Group Health Plan, Auto Insurance, Workers’ Compensation, Liability Insurance, the Federal Employees Health Benefit Program, Veterans Administration, Tricare, and by Medicaid.

-If your out-of-pocket spending for Medicare Part D (as listed in “What counts toward the coverage gap (donut hole) spending threshold” above) totals $4,950 (in 2017), you’ll pay only a small coinsurance or copayment for your medications for the rest of the year.
+If your out-of-pocket spending for Medicare Part D (as listed in “What counts toward the coverage gap (donut hole) spending threshold” above) totals $6,350 (in 2020), you’ll pay only a coinsurance or copayment for your medications for the rest of the plan year.